Chemical decoding of kinematic substructures in the Galactic halo: Chemical properties

 \section{Chemical properties}

-We will begin chemically characterising the halo substructures, by showing their metallicity distribution functions (MDFs) in Figure \ref{fig:mdf}.
-The colour legend is the same as in Figure \ref{fig:elz} and in each panel we also report the GSE MDF for comparison in blue (they are all normalised).
-The solid lines show the mean of the distributions, while the dashed ones show their peak.
+We will begin chemically characterising the halo substructures, by showing their metallicity distribution functions (MDFs) in the upper panel of Figure \ref{fig:mdf}.
+The colour legend is the same as in Figure \ref{fig:elz} and in each panel we also report the GSE (H) MDF for comparison in blue (they are all normalised).
+The solid vertical lines show the mean of the distributions, whereas the dashed ones show their peak.
+In the top left panel, we show the GSE MDF (in blue, cyan, and light blue for the H23, K19, and M19 selections, respectively): its stars are on average metal-poor (<[Fe/H]> $= -1.15$).
+Through a comparison with the following panels, we can see that the MDFs of Sequoia (in green, yellow, and dark green for the K19, My19 and M19 selections, respectively), Heracles (in red) and Thamnos (in brown) all have similar peak values, being on average slightly more metal-poor \citep[e.g., see also][]{myeong2019, naidu2020}.
+Then we show the MDFs of the Helmi Stream (in magenta for the K19 selection and in light pink for the M19 one), and the one of Sagittarius (in orange), which are on average more metal-rich and multiple-peaked.
+Moreover, we show the $\omega$ Cen MDF which is the most metal-poor (mean value: $-1.53$) and peaks at even lower values of metallicity.
+We finally show the MDF of the disc (in purple), and of the metal-poor disc sample (in pink), defined by the additional $\rm{[Fe/H]} \le -0.8$, which will be used in the following analyses.

-In the top left panel, we show the GSE MDF (in blue for the K19 selection and in cyan for the M19 one): its stars are on average metal-poor (<[Fe/H]> $= -1.15$).
-Through a comparison with the following panels, we can see that the MDFs of Sequoia (in green for the K19 selection and in light green for the M19 one), Heracles (in red) and Thamnos (in brown) have all similar peak values, being on average slightly more metal-poor \citep[e.g., see also][]{myeong2019, naidu2020}.
-Then we show the MDFs of the Helmi Stream (in magenta for the K19b selection and in light pink for the M19 one), and of Sagittarius (in orange), which are on average more metal-rich and multiple-peaked.
-Moreover, we show the $\omega$ Cen MDF which is the most metal-poor (mean value: $-1.53$) and peaks at even lower values metallicity.
-We finally show the MDF of the disc (in purple), and of the metal-poor disc sample (in pink), defined by the additional $\rm{[Fe/H]} \le -0.6$, which will be used in the following analyses.
-Similar MDFs could hint at common origin, especially those that show very similar peak values along with similar shapes (e.g, GSE, Sequoia, Heracles, Thamnos).
+Similar MDFs could hint at common origin, especially those that show very similar peak values along with similar shapes (e.g, GSE, Sequoia, Heracles, Thamnos), or hint at similar mass progenitors.
 However, different MDFs do not necessarily trace different accretion events, as a single massive satellite galaxy featuring a metallicity gradient can give rise to different MDFs in different regions of the $E-L_z$ space \citep[][]{mori24}.
 As a consequence, we are not able to discriminate between independent mergers yet.